michaelklopf/laravel-domain-commands/README.md

 The `signifly/laravel-domain-commands` package adds a handful of useful Artisan commands to your Laravel application.
 It assumes you are utilizing the Domain Driven Design approach.

-It is heavily inspired by the DDD approach mentioned in [this great article](https://stitcher.io/blog/organise-by-domain) by Brent from Spatie.
+It is heavily inspired by the DDD approach explained in [this great book](https://spatie.be/products/laravel-beyond-crud) by Spatie.

 In addition, it assumes that you have a separate namespace for your domain.
 Take a look of this example of the autoload section from a composer.json file:
 ```json